Updated: December, 2023

 Let me share with you a few “Ahas!”
 I recently had working with a fourteen-year-old girl who is a freshman in high school.
 I had been working with her brother for the last four years and would meet this girl on-and-off as the family came together to the clinic.
 On occasion, the parents would take me to the side and let me know that their daughter was struggling with social anxiety.
 Finally, a few months ago they asked if I would work with their daughter to see if I could provide any help.

 I'm a speech-language pathologist, but I've learned a lot about social anxiety because so many people with social learning challenges and self-awareness—regardless of their diagnosis—tend to struggle with social anxiety.
 I've learned a lot of strategies.
-In fact, if you go to the On Demand section on our website, I have a whole module about two hours long on social anxiety.

 I learned that my client doesn’t currently have a diagnosis.
 She is known to be an excellent student.
 She attends a hard-push high school and has lot of talents, yet her teachers are giving feedback to the family that she doesn't talk in class.
 They say if she can express herself more, it will help her grow.